projf/projf-explore/README.md

 # Project F - FPGA Development

 Project F is a little oasis where you can quench your thirst for FPGA knowledge, where you can find accessible, [open-source](LICENSE) designs to learn from and build on.
-Our main projects are the _Verilog Library_, _FPGA Graphics_ and _Maths and Algorithms_ tutorial series; read on to learn more.
+Our projects include the _Verilog Library_, _FPGA Graphics_ and _Maths and Algorithms_ tutorial series; read on to learn more.

 > There's something profoundly satisfying about designing at the hardware level, be it creating your own arcade game, handling unusual hardware interfaces, building your own robot, creating art, analysing oodles of data, or even developing your own CPU.
 I find working with FPGAs gives me a sense of delight so often lacking in modern software development.